Notes: I

 there is little that is “traditional” about “tradition.” most understanding of it comes from perception, which by its nature is not static, it jumps from point to point in time and space.

-spiritualizing of the spirit, of the rūḥ, can be a sickness. make it real, make it material. to do so is not a crude materialism, it is the acceptance of the fact that perception/s splinter so much as to become useless. hence, the geist needs mass to be real, otherwise it becomes abstract reflections and refractions of the mind. time exists and it doesn’t exist, but to make it not exist, one has to annihilate himself into it, right through the empirical facts of life, being and non-being then are the same.
+spiritualizing of the spirit, the rūḥ, can be a sickness. make it real, make it material. to do so is not a crude materialism, it is the acceptance of the fact that perception/s splinter so much as to become useless. hence, the geist needs mass to be real, otherwise it becomes abstract reflections and refractions of the mind. time exists and it doesn’t exist, but to make it not exist, one has to annihilate himself into it, right through the empirical facts of life, being and non-being then are the same.

 nothing about the past and present is irreconcilable or incommensurable; that is the glory of God. the assumption and then the knowledge of His existence necessitates this. yes, eschatological time is generally considered as degenerative, but from a Higher vantage point, it is is value-neutral. the locally divine, meaning the God-given ability of man, is able to produce perfect alchemies of existence, of love and beauty, at all times, even a second before what is perceived as the cataclysm.